-You may want to DIY your own treehouse to provide a playhouse for the kids, to create a retreat space for yourself or even to create an extra living space.
+You may want to DIY your own treehouse to provide a playhouse for the kids, to create a retreat space for yourself, or even to create an extra outdoor living space.
 Whatever your reason, you've chosen a challenging building project.
 Before you even get started with the design, you should discreetly canvass the neighborhood because some people may have strong adverse reactions, and a treehouse is hard to hide.
 A strong adverse reaction can attract the attention of the building department, which is why you should head off any problems with the authorities by familiarizing yourself with the local regulations and getting whatever permits you need.

 Video of the Day

 You're probably going to have to jump through a number of regulatory hoops to get your treehouse plans approved, and there's good reason — because an improperly built DIY treehouse is an accident waiting to happen.
 On the other hand, a well-built treehouse can be a thing of beauty, and it can provide years of enjoyment for kids, adults and maybe even the trees if you build the treehouse with their health in mind.
 Once you have the neighbors, the building authorities and your clients (your kids and family) on your side, it's time for the fun to start.

 Here's how to design and build a treehouse that will last for years to come.